 Ace your summer in Chapel Street Precinct!

-This years tennis action expands out of Melbourne Park and into some of Chapel Street Precinct’s best bars, eateries and Melbourne’s newest urban parkland Prahran Square.
-For somewhere to watch the tennis in Melbourne from the 20th January – 2nd February, check out the list of venues and our mega screen live site details for screening for all to enjoy.
+This years tennis action expands out of Melbourne Park and into some of Chapel Street Precinct’s best bars, eateries and Melbourne’s newest urban parkland, Prahran Square.
+For somewhere to watch the tennis in Melbourne from the 8th to 21st February, check out the list of venues and our mega screen live site details screening for free.

-Drop by any of these Chapel Precinct venues for where to watch and celebrate the world’s best battle it out on the court!
+Drop by any of these Chapel Precinct venues to watch and celebrate the world’s best battle it out on the court for the whole duration of the tournament!

 The Railway Hotel, 29 Chapel St, Windsor